jskherman/website-tabi/content/pages/privacy/index.md

 ### Analytics {#how-analytics}

-The non-personal data is collected using Cloudflare's server-side analytics and a self-hosted instance of [Plausible Analytics](https://plausible.io/), an open-source privacy-friendly web analytics platform, hosted on [Fly.io](https://fly.io).
+The non-personal data is collected using a self-hosted instance of [Umami Analytics](https://umami.is/), an open-source privacy-friendly web analytics platform, hosted on [Fly.io](https://fly.io).

 ## How will we use the data?